-- Elevates house to whatever level is required to stay above water
+- The house is elevated to whatever level is required for it to stay above water

-- Unlike permanent static elevation, house is still protected even in an extreme flood
+- Unlike permanent static elevation, the house is still protected even in an extreme flood

-- Usually much less expensive than permanent static elevation
+- Installation is usually much less expensive than for permanent static elevation

-- House remains low to the ground, so there are no long flights of stairs
+- The house remains low to the ground, so there are no long flights of stairs to climb

-- Structure is less susceptible to hurricane wind damage
+- The entire structure is less susceptible to hurricane wind damage

-- Accommodates long-term issues of soil subsidence and rising sea level
+- Long-term issues of soil subsidence and rising sea level are already accommodated

-- Retrofitted house looks essentially the same as before
+- The retrofitted house looks essentially the same as it did before

 Link To: "Flood Performance of Amphibious Housing" (PDF)

-BFP Mission StatementThe mission of the Buoyant Foundation Project (BFP), when originally founded in 2006, was to support the recovery of New Orleans' unique and endangered traditional cultures by providing a strategy for the safe and sustainable restoration of traditional housing.
-Flood-proofing the city's traditional elevated wooden shotgun houses by retrofitting them with buoyant (amphibious) foundations could avoid the destruction of neighborhood character that results from permanent static elevation high off the ground.
-Buoyant foundations provide increased safety and resilience in cases of extreme flooding and support restoration of both physical and social structures of not only pre-Katrina New Orleans neighborhoods, but other flood prone locations around the world.
+BFP Mission StatementThe mission of the Buoyant Foundation Project (BFP), when originally founded in 2006, was to support the recovery of New Orleans' unique and endangered traditional cultures by providing a strategy for the safe and sustainable restoration of historic housing.
+Retrofitting the city's traditional elevated wooden shotgun houses with buoyant (amphibious) foundations could prevent not only devastating flood damage, but also the destruction of neighborhood character that results from permanent static elevation high above the ground.
+Buoyant foundations can provide increased safety and resilience in cases of extreme flooding, as well as support the recovery of both physical and social structures.
+The mission of the BFP and its amphibious retrofit strategy have, since 2006, broadened to apply not only to post-Katrina New Orleans but also to numerous other flood-sensitive locations around the world.
 The Buoyant Foundation Project is a registered non-profit organization in the State of Louisiana.

 Link To: "The Buoyant Foundation Project Movie" (Video)

-Follow the Buoyant Foundation Project on Facebook and Twitter for more info and links.
+Please sign up to follow the Buoyant Foundation Project on Facebook and Twitter for more info, links and updates.